 The Authority has set four priorities for the MPS, each supported by a number of specific objectives, measures and targets.
-For the first time all boroughs have agreed their own targets for issues of most concern locally.
-This has been done in discussion with their partners and with senior managers in the MPS.
+For the first time all boroughs have set their own targets for issues of most concern locally.
 This approach complements the use of local strategies to reduce crime and disorder as well as the overall direction of the MPS in devolving more responsibility, accountability and decision-making to borough commanders.